Insigneo Showcase 2026

 09:20

-Session 1: Discovery/Methodology
+Session 1: Focus on Discovery/Methodology

 Professor Sarah Harris, School of Mathematical and Physical Sciences, ±¬ÁÏTV